0x4f53/Wristkey/README.md

 Wristkey can be set to unlock after entering your watch's password / PIN / Pattern.
 To enable screen locking for the app, go to your watch's Settings → Personalization → Screen Lock and set a PIN / Pattern / Password.
 To override this setting, , open Wristkey, tap the settings icon '⚙️', then scroll down and disable *Screen locking*

 Wristkey doesn't use Wear OS's Ambient Mode by default to prevent bystanders from peeking at your 2FA codes.
-To enable Ambient Mode, open Wristkey, tap the settings icon '⚙️', then scroll down and enable *Ambient Mode*.
+To enable Ambient Mode, open Wristkey, tap the settings icon '⚙️', then scroll down and enable *Ambient mode*.

 ## Acknowledgements